 The space would be activated and maintained by the fronting merchant.
 Moveable tables and chairs could be added but would need to be brought inside at night and would remain out during business hours.
+The following recommendations are proposed:

 - Bulb-out onto Haight Street - Special paving extending to the property line - Greening elements - Space for moveable seating or other activation